-The objective of this funding opportunity is to enable completion of development activities for a non-diagnostic medical device that is critical for stem cell based therapy development or use and that is subject to FDA regulation and approval for marketing either under a Premarket Notification 510(k), a Premarket Approval (PMA) or within a Biologics License Application (BLA).
+The objective of this funding opportunity is to enable completion of development activities for a non-diagnostic medical device that is critical for development or use of a gene or stem cell based therapy development or use and that is subject to FDA regulation and approval for marketing either under a Premarket Notification 510(k), a Premarket Approval (PMA) or within a Biologics License Application (BLA).
 CIRM expects projects under this program to advance rapidly and to be accomplished within 24 months and must be adequately justified.